CurtTilmes/raku-trait-enum/README.md

 Naturally this trait must be used only with integer fields (int32, int16, etc.)

-If the attribute is also 'rw', three additional multi methods for writing to to the attribute either an Int, a Str, or an actual enumerated value.
+If the attribute is also 'rw', three additional multi methods for writing to the attribute either an Int, a Str, or an actual enumerated value.

 LICENSE
 =======